ignaciop/frigate/README.md

 Coordinates are noted by row/column, where row is a number and column a letter.
 A player can enter coordinates either row or column first (i.e., 1a or A1).
 Upper or lower case letters are allowed.
 White space is not allowed.
 Coordinates are checked for validity; they must lie within the grid and a player can enter a coordinate only once per game.

-A ship is "destroyed" when over 70% of its structure has been hit.
+A ship is "destroyed" when all of its structure has been hit.

 Usage: ***make release && build/release/frigate***